 The CFTC is preparing to complete regulations governing capital and margin requirements in non-cleared trades as well as the international reach of regulations.
 Commissioners may decide to limit the reach of Dodd-Frank swap rules to allow U.S. regulators more time to determine the comparability of overseas regulations, the person said.

-Wal-Mart Stores Inc. (WMT) may spend hundreds of millions of dollars investigating $24 million in alleged Mexican bribes as the U.S. government weighs whether the company or executives also broke the law by covering up an internal probe, former federal prosecutors said.
+Wal-Mart Stores Inc. (WMT:US) may spend hundreds of millions of dollars investigating $24 million in alleged Mexican bribes as the U.S. government weighs whether the company or executives also broke the law by covering up an internal probe, former federal prosecutors said.

 The company said it’s aiding U.S. probes of payments detailed April 21 in the New York Times.
 The newspaper said Wal- Mart de Mexico failed to fully investigate the bribe claims as well as well as $16 million in “donations” to Mexican local governments to fuel store expansion in the country up to 2005.